leighmacdonald/tf-tui/README.md

 # Your own steamid
 steam_id: "76561197970000000"

-# rcon server config
-# If server_mode_enable is true, this is the remote server address.
-address: 127.0.0.1:27015

-# If server_mode_enable is true, this is the remote server password.
-password: tf-tui

 # Path to your console.log
 console_log_path: /home/<username>/.steam/steam/steamapps/common/Team Fortress 2/tf/console.log

-# API URL
+# How often to update the player state tables.
+update_freq_ms: 2000

+# API URL, dont change unless you are implementing your own API
 api_base_url: https://tf-api.roto.lol/

 # Use server mode instead of local.
-In this mode you connect to a remote server.
+In this mode you connect to many remote servers.
 This is meant for server
 # operators to be able to monitor servers similar to HLSW type tools.
+# This will transform the display to better fit this mode of operation.
 server_mode_enabled: false

 # The address that the remote server should send logs to.
 This must be a routeable ip/host from the server.
 server_log_address: 100.10.10.3:27115

-# The logsecret used to authenticate the logs
-server_log_secret: 123455678

 # The address that is bound to on the local machine to accept requests on.
-server_listen_address: 100.10.10.3:27115
+server_bind_address: 100.10.10.3:27115

 # Set of custom bot detector lists
 # Doesn't currently really use the data, but it will eventually.